 - For more help, check out these two fully-functional Scratch program examples by right-clicking on the links and selecting "Save link as...".
 Then open them on your computer.

 - Using Firefox or Chrome (NOT Safari) download and open the skeleton starter file by right-clicking on the link and selecting "Save link as...".
-Then open it on your computer.
+You can upload this to the online Scratch editor by selecting (within Scratch) "File > Load from your computer".

 - Rock-Paper-Scissors Skeleton